 Whether you do it on a tour, at an upscale restaurant on a special night, or simply for a casual lunch out, while experiencing food in Florence be sure to set aside the time (and by time, I mean multiple hours) at least once to work your way through the four traditional Italian courses in a single sitting: antipasto (appetizer), primo piatto (this is where you’ll usually find pasta dishes, though it can be other things), secondo piatto (the meat course), and dolce (dessert).

-Even then, it’s not over–espresso (or to the Italians, simply “caffè”) traditionally comes after the dolce course, and an amaro (a bitter shot, such as grappa, to aid digestion) can and may follow the meal.
+Even then, it’s not over–coffee traditionally comes after the dolce course, and an amaro (a bitter shot, such as grappa, to aid digestion) may follow the meal.

 If all of that still isn’t enough food, you can order a cortorno, or side dish, with your secondo piatto, which is usually vegetables.

-If you’re feeling like a financial splurge, go to a nicer restaurant and have each of your courses paired with a specific wine–you may have to roll yourself home after all that food and wine, but it’s definitely a food experience in Florence that you won’t forget.
+If you’re feeling like a financial splurge, go to a nicer restaurant and have each course paired with a specific wine–you may have to roll yourself home after all that food and wine, but it’s definitely a food experience in Florence that you won’t forget.

 Experience wine tasting in Tuscany at a local winery.

 Wine tasting in Tuscany–of all the people in the world who have travel bucket lists, I’d say that this European day trip is probably one of the more common items to see over and over again.

 Tuscany is one of the most popular destinations for wineries in Italy, and with good reason!